LogtalkDotOrg/logtalk3/tools/NOTES.md

 	| ?- logtalk_load(tools(loader)).

-The `ports_profiler` tool is not loaded by default, however, as it conflicts with the `debugger` tool as both provide a debug handler that must be unique in a running session.
+The `ports_profiler` tool is not loaded by default; however, as it conflicts with the `debugger` tool as both provide a debug handler that must be unique in a running session.

-The `profiler` tool is also not loaded by default as it provides integration with selected backend Prolog compiler profilers that are not portable.
+The `profiler` tool is also not loaded by default, as it provides integration with selected backend Prolog compiler profilers that are not portable.

-The `tutor` tool is also not loaded by default given its useful mainly for new users that need help understanding compiler warning and error messages.
+The `tutor` tool is also not loaded by default, given its usefulness mainly for new users that need help understanding compiler warning and error messages.

-The `wrapper` tool is also not loaded by default given its specialized purpose and beta status.
+The `wrapper` tool is also not loaded by default, given its specialized purpose and beta status.

 To load a specific tool, either change your Prolog working directory to the